Abel tests positive for Covid-19 and leaves Palmeiras in classic | palm trees

 In addition to Abel Ferreira, Palmeiras will not be able to count on midfielder Zé Rafael, suspended; side Marcos Rocha and midfielder Raphael Veiga, who is recovering from muscle injuries.

-The probable Palmeiras against São Paulo must have Weverton; Mayke (Gustavo Gomez); Luan, Murilo, Piquerez; Danilo, Atuesta (Fabinho) and Gustavo Scarpa; Gabriel Veron, Dudu and Rony.
+The probable Palmeiras against São Paulo must have Weverton; Mayke (Gustavo Gómez), Luan, Gustavo Gómez (Murilo) and Piquerez; Danilo, Atuesta (Fabinho) and Gustavo Scarpa; Gabriel Veron, Dudu and Rony.

 Kuscevic was the novelty of Palmeiras in the re-performance this Saturday — Photo: Cesar Greco